ashutosh2801/tourbeez/README.md

-## About This Projects

-This project is made in Laravel version 10.
-In this project, I used an Admin LTE with a breeze installation.
-Users do have not to worry about assets & folder paths for the admin side.
-Created for basic e-commerce project admin.Added the basic modules.
-Don't forget to give star to this repository ⭐.

 ## Installation & usage
 - For Install you have to clone this repo or you can fire this command as well.